Understanding the Drug Schedules Classifications

 • LSD

-As most all Schedule II drugs are used for medicinal purposes, drugs appearing in this category mainly include prescription-type medications.
+Almost all Schedule II drugs are used for medicinal purposes, so drugs appearing in this category mainly include prescription-type medications.
 Drug schedules include the following medications and drugs under Schedule II:

-Most Schedule III drugs have a combination of ingredients, some addictive, some not.
+Most Schedule III drugs have a combination of ingredients.
+Some are addictive and some are not.
 Drug schedules include the following combination drugs under Schedule III:

 • Hydrocodone